From atoms to pixels – digitising very large format archives

 And digitised archives can be used and shared in innovative ways that physical ones can’t, using new and evolving technologies.
 These include data discovery and modelling technologies and methodologies like Te Tātari Raraunga, which uses analytics to identify and connect successors to whenua.

-How we digitise
+How we digitised

 Digitising our Very Large Format archives